BottlecapDave/HomeAssistant-OctopusEnergy/_docs/services.md

 ## Octoplus

+The following services are available if your account is enrolled into [Octoplus](./entities/octoplus.md).

 ### octopus_energy.join_octoplus_saving_session_event

 Service for joining a new saving session event.
 When used, it may take a couple of minutes for the other sensors to refresh the changes.